Plant-Based Vaccines Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Plant-Based Vaccines Market Analysis by Mordor Intelligence

-The plant-based vaccines market reached USD 350.44 million in 2025 and is on track to climb to USD 600.26 million by 2030, advancing at an 11.36% CAGR.
+Plant-based vaccines market size in 2026 is estimated at USD 389.6 million, growing from 2025 value of USD 350.44 million with 2031 projections showing USD 661.74 million, growing at 11.18% CAGR over 2026-2031.
 This rapid trajectory signals that plant-derived platforms are becoming a cornerstone of pandemic-response strategies as governments look for manufacturing technologies that can bypass egg-based and mammalian cell bottlenecks.
 Substantial public funding—in particular the USD 5 billion Project NextGen program and the USD 79.5 billion PHEMCE multi-year budget—continues to de-risk private investment, while patent expiries on legacy vaccines lower the competitive bar for newcomers [1]U.S. Department of Health and Human Services, “Project NextGen Factsheet,” hhs.gov.
 The plant-based vaccines market is also benefiting from next-generation chloroplast-expression methods that raise antigen yields, making commercial-scale output achievable even for smaller developers.
 Growing interest in edible formulations for low- and middle-income countries, combined with a wave of licensing agreements that knit together research hubs in North America, Europe and Asia-Pacific, further supports sustained double-digit growth.

 Key Report Takeaways